andwn/cave-story-md/README.md

 See: [Releases](https://github.com/andwn/cave-story-md/releases)

 #### Is this beatable?
 Not yet.
-Right now you can make it to the first room of Labyrinth, but only the parts leading up to the beginning of Sand Zone are in a well working state (a lot of NPCs don't move or are invisible as you get further into the game).
 Check out the [TODO list](doc/TODO.md) for progress.

+In the current release, you can get to the first room in Labyrinth but many objects/characters do not move/react to anything in Grasstown and Sand Zone.

+In master you can make it to the third Balrog fight (Labyrinth).

 #### Controls
 - C - Jump, confirm
+- B - Shoot
-- B - Shoot, hold to skip text
+- A - Hold to skip text
 - Y, Z - Switch weapon
 - Start - Pause / Item Menu